One of your greatest challenges as a new, young, or small nonprofit is to raise awareness about your mission and your work.

 - additional speaking opportunities.

-It’s a great way to communicate with a lot of people at once to educate them about your nonprofit.
+A speaking gig is a great way to communicate with a lot of people at once to educate them about your nonprofit.

 The trick to getting the greatest return on your investment from speaking is to get in front of the right people and deliver a great presentation.